bnb-chain/bnb-chain.github.io/docs/BSCtestnet.md

 The testnet is a test environment for BNB Smart Chain network, run by the BNB Chain development community, which is open to developers.

-The validators on the testnet are from development team.
+The validators on the testnet are from the development team.

 You can connect a node to the testnet by downloading the [node binary](https://github.com/binance-chain/node-binary/tree/master/fullnode/testnet/0.6.3-hotfix) to use this [configuration](https://github.com/binance-chain/node-binary/tree/master/fullnode/testnet/0.6.3-hotfix/config).